frank-mck/frank-mck/README.md

   </tbody>
 </table>

+ ## Education

- ## 👨‍🎓 Makers Academy (May 2021 - August 2021)
+ ### 👨‍🎓 Makers Academy (May 2021 - August 2021)

+- Built applications using a Test Driven approach, using best practice coding techniques.
+- Frequently collaborated in a driver, navigator style in order to problem solve efficiently, requiring teamwork and communication
+- Followed the Model, View, Controller software design pattern.
+- Regularly practiced the four principles of Object Oriented Programming (encapsulation, abstraction, inheritance, polymorphism)
+- Agile/XP
+- Team collaboration
+- JavaScript, Node.js, Express, Ruby, Ruby on Rails, CSS, PSQL
+- RSpec, Jasmine, Jest, Capybara

-After completing a full stack developer bootcamp with Makers, that focusses heavily on best coding practices, I can confidently say I can TDD effectively following the “Red, Green, Refactor, Commit” cycle, I follow best coding practices using the four common OO principles to structure my code thats readable, reusable and maintainable, and I am an effective debugger, approaching the stack trace methodically to gather information and get visibility using console.log, p or the debugger to set a breakpoint in the code.
+After completing a software developer bootcamp with Makers, that focuses heavily on best coding practices, I can confidently say I can TDD effectively following the “Red, Green, Refactor, Commit” cycle, I follow best coding practices using the four common OO principles to structure my code that's readable, reusable and maintainable, and I am an effective debugger, approaching the stack trace methodically to gather information and get visibility using console.log, p or the debugger to set a breakpoint in the code.

  ## 🔥 Streak Stats